Best day camps in New York

 The 200-acre camp is perfect for exploring the great outdoors.
 Kids get their hands dirty roaming and working in the farmland, gardens, fields and ponds—plus they master valuable farm skills such as harvesting crops and taking care of cute little chickens.
 Art projects, noncompetitive sports, hiking, music and a hilarious storyteller further round out the experience.
 Farm and Garden Days offer your children even more opportunities to help with the harvest and animal work.
 Ages 4–16.

-Supplied with their imaginations and a “junkyard” playground filled with discarded plastics, ropes, tires and other unwanted items, campers are given the freedom to play, create and build at this Governors Island camp.
-Children call on each other and the dedicated instructors for help when stacking items and handcrafting unusual multimedia materials.
-For the first time this year, Girls Week will take place from July 23–27.
-Ages 6–13.
+Supplied with their imaginations and a “junkyard” playground filled with discarded plastics, ropes, tires and other unwanted items, campers are given the freedom to play, create and build at this Governors Island camp from 8:30am–3pm.
+Children call on each other and the dedicated instructors for help as needed and get to work with all kinds of exciting materials.
+Daily field trips to other areas on Governors Island give kids the opportunity to explore as well.
+Ages 6–12.

-Little ladies will embrace their inner power thanks to a summer spent at Mischievous Goddess, where they're learning all about various goddesses and cultures while crafting, meditating, dancing, learning new yoga poses and more.
-It'll be fun, empowering and a wonderful way to meet friends.
-Ages 5-7.
+Little ladies will embrace their inner power thanks to a whimsical summer spent at Mischievous Goddess, where they'll learn all about various goddesses and cultures while crafting, meditating, dancing, learning new yoga poses and more.
+This summer, kids can partake in camps that focus on Native American, Irish and African goddesses, just to name a few.
+Ages 5–7.

 It might be titled "Soap Box Summer Workshop," but the whole goal of the camp is to get kids to think outside of the box.
 What seemed like an ordinary piece of metal or an item that could be discarded might actually be the part that's required to build a car to complete in the Derby.
 Kids will work together to build their masterpiece and compete at the end of the summer in the big race on Aug 25.
 On your mark, get set, go!
 July 16–20 (10-14 year olds); July 23–27 (7–12 year olds); July 30–Aug 3 (7–12 year olds); Aug 6–10 (7–12 year olds); Aug 13–17 (7-12 year olds); Aug 20–24 (10–14 year olds).
 Ages 7–12